typelevel/cats/docs/src/main/tut/typeclasses/imports.md

 import cats.syntax.semigroup._
 val x = -2 |+| 1

-//now we also need access to isEmpty from Monoid import cats.syntax.monoid._
+// now we also need access to isEmpty from Monoid import cats.syntax.monoid._
 (x |+| 1).isEmpty //error: value |+| is not a member of Int
 ```